 - China is also implementing a vast, ambitious infrastructure and industrial development program called the “Belt and Roads Initiative.”
 Under this program, China is funding and managing major infrastructure and industrial projects in south and southeast Asia, the Eurasian regions, Europe, the Middle East, and Africa.
 China openly boasts that its Belt and Roads program will allow it to establish prosperous, long-term commercial ties with various regions of the world.
 But does any intelligence agency suspect that China has imperial designs and means to subdue other countries or prevent them from developing their own economies?
 Does China have any such designs on the United States?
 I have not seen any credible accusation of any such ambition.
 Current relations between the United States and China do not seem to be analogous to the historic rivalry between the United States and the USSR.
 Rather, the United States and China are major trading partners and indispensable actors in the global economy that have numberless commercial, educational, and family links to one another.
 Again, shouldn’t we look for ways to collaborate successfully with China?
 Regardless, we should not jettison our antitrust laws in order to place obstacles in the way of China’s economic progress, since doing so will make our economy that much less competitive, dynamic, and innovative over the long run, as countless studies have repeatedly demonstrated.

 - The United States government has recently expressed concern that the Chinese government is using Chinese high-technology companies as “Trojan horses” to conduct industrial and military espionage in foreign countries, including the United States.
-So far as I know, the United States has not furnished any proof of these assertions in Qualcomm or in any other proceeding, and the even United Kingdom under Boris Johnson’s government has not been convinced to forgo using Chinese components in Britain’s emerging 5G networks.
+So far as I know, the United States has not furnished any proof of these assertions in Qualcomm or in any other proceeding, and even the United Kingdom under Boris Johnson’s government has not been convinced by American entreaties to forgo using Chinese components in Britain’s emerging 5G networks.

 - China has become a formidable competitor and collaborator in the global economy, but many object to its repressive governance and business practices that they deem to be unfair.